-Informal educators also use nowadays progressive methods from formal education, like co-assessment (when other learners help to assess achievements of the learner), interactive theoretical outputs etc. Also informal learning can definitely happen in formal learning processes.
+Informal educators also use nowadays progressive methods from formal education, like co-assessment (when other learners help to assess achievements of the learner), interactive theoretical outputs etc. Also informal learning can definitely happen in formal and non-formal learning processes.